moreonion/webform_confirm_email/README.txt

 How to use
 ==========
-*Depends on Webform 6.x-3.x.
-It won't work with the 6.x-2.x or older.
+*Depends on Webform 7.x-3.x.
 Please skip to the end of this document if you are upgrading from a previous version of Webform_confirm_email.*

 Webform_confirm_email is a simple addon module for Webform.
 By default, Webform allows a form creator to define email messages to be sent under some circumstances.
 Webform_confirm_email lets you specify if certain messages should only be sent after another email address has been confirmed.